 Tips and Tours: How to Make the Most of Your Visit to Edinburgh Castle

 - Tours of Edinburgh Castle: Because the castle is so popular, ticket lines can be long.
-You can avoid these and walk right in with a Skip the Line: Edinburgh Castle Entrance Ticket.
+You can avoid these frustrating lineups and walk right in with a Skip the Line: Edinburgh Castle Entrance Ticket.
 Once inside, you can join any of the free guided tours.
 The half-day Edinburgh Historical Walking Tour Including Skip the Line Entry to Edinburgh Castle is another way to enter the castle without waiting, combining priority entrance with a lively tour of the city's highlights led by a well-informed local guide.

 - Food and Drink: The castle's Queen Anne Tearoom serves traditional afternoon teas, and the Red Coat Café serves lunches and heartier meals.